Whether you're looking to make new friends for find that special someone, a great place to look is in Richardson, TX.

 2. What is the median household income in Richardson, TX?

-3. What is the size of the city of Richardson, TX?
+3. What is the unemployment rate in Richardson, TX?

-4. What are some of the major employers in Richardson, TX?
+4. What is the poverty rate in Richardson, TX?

-5. What are some of the major attractions in Richardson, TX?
+5. What is the education level of the population in Richardson, TX?